-Veris is equipped with two spectrometers.
+150 Veris is equipped with two spectrometers.
 At the beginning and end of their respective wavelength ranges noise occurs in the measurements.
 Therefore, the spectra between these wavelengths (1000 to 1100 nm) had to be removed.
-Additionally, the spectra were cut at the beginning (402 nm) and the end (2220 nm) to remove noise.
-A

-- 150 number of pre-processing methods were tested to enhance the information regarding SOC in the Vis-NIR spectra.
-The spectra were tested for outliers using R package mvoutlier (Filzmoser and Gschwandtner, 2017).
-For this procedure a PCA is performed, using then the first two obtained PCs for outlier detection with function aq.plot.
-Out of the tested pre-processing methods, four different combinations are shown in this study in order to demonstrate their different effects on the prediction model.
-Their application resulted in spectra with different - 155 wavelength ranges (Table 1) and different appearance (Fig. 3).
-These pre-processing techniques include the Savitzky-Golay algorithm (SG), continuum removal (CR), the standard normal variate (SNV), the first derivative (d1) and the gap-segment algorithm (gapDer).
-The SG algorithm fits a polynomial regression on the spectral data to find the derivative at a center point i of a defined smoothing window (w) (Rinnan et al., 2009; Savitzky and Golay, 1964; Swarbrick, 2016).
-CR can be seen as a spectra normalization technique which enables to compare different absorption characteristics from a mutual baseline (Kokaly, 2001; Mutanga and Skidmore, 2003).
-It identifies the local reflectance spectra maximum points and connects those points to form a convex hull (Mutanga and Skidmore, 2003; Stevens and Ramirez Lopez, 2014).
-Calculating for $i = \{1, ..., p\}$ with $x_i$ and $c_i$ being the initial and the continuum reflectance values at wavelength i of a set of p wavelengths then gives the continuum-removed reflectance value $\phi i$ (Stevens and Ramirez Lopez, 2014).
-All other data have values between 1 and 0 (Mutanga and Skidmore, 2003; Schmidt and Skidmore, 2001).
-Thus the absorption peaks are enhanced (Schmidt and Skidmore, 2001).
-SNV is a scatter-corrective pre-processing method (Rinnan et al., 2009).
-The basic formula is as follows with $a_0$ as the measured spectrum's average value which shall be corrected and $a_1$ being the sample spectrum's
+Additionally, the spectra were cut at the beginning (402 nm) and the end (2220 nm).
+A number of preprocessing methods were tested to enhance the information regarding SOC in the Vis-NIR spectra.
+The spectra were tested for outliers using R package myoutlier (Filzmoser and Gschwandtner, 2017).
+For this procedure, a 155 PCA is performed, using then the first two obtained PCs for outlier detection with function aq.plot.
+Out of the tested pre-processing methods, four different combinations are shown in this study in order to demonstrate their impact on model performance.
+Their application resulted in spectra with different wavelength ranges (Table 1) and different appearance (Fig. 3).
+These pre-processing techniques include the Savitzky-Golay algorithm (SG), the continuum removal (CR), the standard normal variate (SNV), the first derivative (d1) and the gap-segment 160 algorithm (gapDer).
+All pre-processing methods for this study were conducted using R package prospectr (Stevens and Ramirez Lopez, 2014).
+The SG algorithm fits a polynomial regression on the spectral data to find the derivative at a center point i of a defined smoothing window (w) (Savitzky and Golay, 1964).
+CR can be seen as a spectra normalisation technique which enables to compare different absorption characteristics from a mutual baseline.
+The continuum is calculated by linear interpolation of the reflectance spectrum's maxima.
+We implemented CR 165 following Stevens and Ramirez Lopez (2014) by calculating for $i = \{1, ..., p\}$ with $x_i$ and $c_i$ being the initial and the continuum reflectance values at wavelength i of a set of p wavelengths. $\phi i$ then gives the continuum-removed reflectance value.
+SNV is a scatter-corrective pre-processing method (Barnes et al., 1989).
+The basic formula is as follows with $a_0$ as the measured spectrum's average value which shall be corrected and $a_1$ being the sample spectrum's standard deviation. $x{org}$ is the original spectrum and $x{corr}$ the corrected spectrum after applying SNV.
+In this study, SNV operates row-wise, each observation is processed on its own (Stevens and Ramirez Lopez, 2014). d1 is calculated by the finite difference method, i.e. the difference between two subsequent data points $x_i$ and $x{i-1}$ (Eq.
+3)